 “We have a wealth of experience in our domain but little experience with FPGA integration.
 Simulink and HDL Coder enabled us to focus on designing intelligent algorithms for our product and not on how to run those algorithms on a specific FPGA.”Boris Van Amerongen, Orolia

 Using MATLAB with Xilinx FPGAs and Zynq SoCs

 Xilinx System Generator for DSP and Xilinx Model Composer add Xilinx-specific blocks to Simulink for system-level simulation and hardware deployment.
-System Generator blocks can be integrated with native Simulink blocks for HDL code generation.
+You can integrate System Generator blocks with native Simulink blocks for HDL code generation.